alexanderkozlenko/cotopaxi/doc/topics/cli-deploy.md

 <p />

 - `package`
-The path to a package or packages to deploy to the Azure Cosmos DB account (globbing patterns are supported).
+The path to the database package or packages to deploy to the Azure Cosmos DB account (globbing patterns are supported).

 <p />